Drew-Alleman/wiretap/README.md

 - Add an option to change what microphone to use
 - Argument to change packet size
 - Enumeration packet to gather information about the device
+- Option to only capture audio between certain time periods

 ### Administrator Settings (IDK yet)
 - Persistance??